Get started with OAuth

 Getting started

-The application is also hosted publicly and ready for testing with any FotoWeb server, provided that it is accessible on the public internet:
+The application is also hosted publicly and ready for testing with any FotoWeb server, provided it is accessible on the public internet: Try It!

 We recommend looking at the example application to get an idea of what OAuth authorization looks like from the user's perspective.
-This may be helpful in understanding the technical information below.
+This may help understand the technical information below.

 While the example code is complete and suitable for production, we still strongly recommend reading this documentation for understanding OAuth in FotoWeb.
 The sections about application registration and access tokens are essential.
-After that, we recommend reading the section about authorization for the type of application you are planning to develop (e.g., native or web application).
+After that, we recommend reading the section about authorization for the application type you plan to develop (e.g., native or web application).